 A newer alternative to this is a seamless gutter system.
 These systems are customized out of the material of your choice—vinyl or metal—to your home’s exact dimensions and extruded from a single piece of that material, without seams.
 There are no joints to seal or visible seams, and over time, seamless gutters are less likely to leak, making them easier to maintain.

 The tradeoff is cost.
-Seamless gutter installation must be done by a professional, and it is substantially more expensive.
+Seamless gutter installation is substantially more expensive and must be done by a professional.
 Additionally, if repairs are needed, the entire length of gutter will need to be replaced.

 Debris Filters